April 8, 2022

 The mistake a tax preparer typically makes lies in the murky gray area of what is correct information.
 The client provides the information and the preparer accepts it.
 When a client is new and the preparer is under mounting pressure and a tight deadline, small things, such as inconsistency, can easily be overlooked.

-And while the tax preparer may not notice an inconsistency, the IRS will notice.
+And while the tax preparer may not notice an inconsistency, the IRS will notice it.
 For example, when a 23-year-old client claims to have three children who are 10, 9, and 8.
 While not impossible, it is unlikely and follow-up questions from the preparer are well within reason.
-This IRS-required documenting of client eligibility (due diligence) began in 2018.
+This IRS-required documentation of client eligibility (due diligence) began in 2018.

 The three deadly sins of EITC errors

 There are many ways mistakes can be made when it comes to EITC credits.
 Here are three of the most common.